raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Bitcoin Core

-I suggest that Bitcoin Core is already synced and "txindex=1" has been set in bitcoin.conf.
-If not, please add that line into the bitcoin.conf file and wait ~ 7 hours for it to sync.
-It is a neccesary requirement for Fulcrum to work, along with pruning not being active.

 * First we need to set up settings in Bitcoin Core configuration file.
 * We will be using rpccookie for authentication, therefore it is neccesary to remove or comment #rpcauth and #rpcpassword!!
 If you are using other services using bitcoin core, you must authenticate using rpcauth!